aneldev/dyna-ts-module-boilerplate/README.md

 # Install

 - Clone this repo
-- Call `npm run --create-module` for TS module **or**
+- Call `npm run create-module` for TS module **or**
-- Call `npm run --create-module-with-react` for TS module that supports also React components and JSX syntax
+- Call `npm run create-module-with-react` for TS module that supports also React components and JSX syntax
 - Update `the package.json` with `name`, `version` and `repository.url`
-- Update `the package.json` deleting the `--create-modulexxxx` scripts
+- You are ready!

 # Develop